lukaswenzl/RomanxCMB/cosmolike_data/readme.txt

-covariances_WFIRST_SO_gold: original test from Cyrille, not positive definite
+Note: the cosmolike data is not included in the git repo.
+Download it from the provided drive link and add it to this folder.
+Only the non-gaussian contributions are provided for download.

-covariances_WFIRST_SO_gold_prec_nearest: next preliminary test from Cyrille, some bugs fixed but still only forced to be positve definite
+File name conventions as follows:

-covariances_WFIRST_SO_gold_ng_zgauss_v2 non gaussian, positive definite, optimistic case, cov from Cyrille _ng is only the non gaussian part
+covariances_WFIRST_SO_gold_ng_zgauss_v2 full covariance for optimistic case, cov from Cyrille _ng is only the non gaussian part
 _g is only the gaussian part

-covariances_WFIRST_SO_gold_ng_zgauss_pessim full covariance for pessimistic case, cov from Cyrille _ng is only the non gaussian part
+covariances_WFIRST_SO_gold_ng_zgauss_pessim full covariance for conservative case, cov from Cyrille _ng is only the non gaussian part
 _g is only the gaussian part